 You could start with decluttering your physical space at home and start to get rid of things that no longer really serve you.

 Next, understand the mental clutter that can be going on in your head.
-Use a journal, start just with five minutes a day write down what going on what are you thinking about, or how you are feeling at the moment, what are your energy levels like, anything you want can get written in your journal.
+Use a journal, start with just five minutes a day write down what you are thinking about, or how you are feeling at the moment, what are your energy levels like, anything you want can get written in your journal.
 Reflect back in a few weeks and you become really conscious of what is on your mind.

 Lastly look at your current schedule.
 What could your edit out your life, what are you saying yes to but really you would really love to say no?
 Edit these things out of your schedule.
 Now you have cleared space in your life for what simply matters.